z3nth10n/z3nth10n.github.io/_posts/2019-03-19-jekyll-patreon-plugin-tutorial.md

 * Supports i18n (compatible with [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin))
 * Supports Markdown on your Patreon goals

-> To see the possible styles && designs navigate to the [assets folder](/assets/) where the screenshots are located
+> To see the possible styles && designs navigate to the [assets folder of the main repo](https://github.com/uta-org/jekyll-patreon/tree/master/assets) where the screenshots are located

 ## Installation